Request a Callback

 Will I need to attend court for my eyelid surgery compensation claim?

 While it is not uncommon for some cases to require court appearances, the vast majority of medical negligence claims are settled outside of court.
 Our solicitors always strive for the smoothest and most stress-free resolution for our clients, negotiating effectively with the other party.
-However, in instances where a court appearance is required, we will provide comprehensive support and guidance to ensure that you are fully prepared for any eventuality.
+However, in instances where a court appearance is required, we will provide comprehensive support and guidance to make sure you are fully prepared for all outcomes.

-Is there a time limit on making an eyelid surgery compensation claim?
+Is there a time limit on making a blepharoplasty compensation claim?

 If you have had eyelid surgery go wrong, we would urge you to get in touch with us promptly, so we can start the eyelid surgery claims process as soon as possible.